MobilityWorks

 A Crossroads for Our Family

 Recently, Ellie’s dad, Josh, and our three oldest children were involved in a car accident during the school drop-off line.
-While we are incredibly grateful that everyone is okay, the financial aftermath—from deductibles to the strain of maintaining two car payments alongside medical bills—became an impossible burden.
+While we are incredibly grateful that everyone is physically okay, the aftermath has been a different kind of struggling.
+We were able to get our car back, but the financial strain has reached a breaking point.
+Between deductibles and the weight of maintaining two car payments while dealing with income restraints, the situation has become unattainable.
+It is incredibly difficult to work consistently when you have a child who is constantly in and out of the hospital.

 Why We Need Your Help

-Since we must secure a new vehicle, it is time to get the right vehicle for Ellie.
-A wheelchair-accessible van would mean Ellie can get to her specialists, therapy, and school safely and comfortably, without the physical strain of difficult transfers.
+We have officially reached the point where it is time to get the right vehicle for Ellie.
+A wheelchair-accessible van would mean Ellie can get to her specialists, therapy, and school safely and comfortably, without the physical strain of difficult transfers and frequent need to pull over for medical attention.

 Because the cost of these specialized vehicles is so high, we are partnering with Help Hope Live, a national nonprofit that specializes in medical fundraising.